 1. Fire Safety Poster - use poster board at 11"x14" but not larger than 22" x 28".
 This is a home floor plan drawn to scale showing primary and secondary escape routes and where fire extinguishers and smoke detectors are located.
 Draw every room, including all doors and windows.
 Use black or blue arrows showing primary escape routes from each room.
 Use red arrows showing secondary routes to use if the primary routes are blocked.
 Primary and secondary escape routes must lead outside to an assembly location.
 Documentation should include evidence the escape plan has been practiced at least four times.
-Posters must be constructed of poster board at least 11"x14" but not larger than 22"x28".

 2. Fire Safety Scrapbook - this scrapbook will contain at least 10 news articles from print and/or internet sources about fires.
 Each clipping will be mounted on a separate page and include description of events leading to the incident and measures that could have prevented it.
 The scrapbook should be bound in a standard hard cover binder or notebook for 8 1/2" x 11" paper.
 Correct sentence structure, readability and thorough explanations are an important part of judging.
-3. Fire Prevention Poster - use poster board at least 11" x 14" but not larger than 22"x28" for posters that could be used during National Fire Safety week or at special times of the year (i.e. Christmas, Halloween, camping, 4th of July).
+3. Fire Prevention Poster - use poster board at least 11" x 14" but not larger than 22"X28" for posters that could be used during National Fire Safety week or at special times of the year (i.e. Christmas, Halloween, camping, 4th of July).
 Originality, clarity, and artistic impression will all be judged.
 Do not include live fireworks. matches or other flammable/explosive/hazardous materials.
-Any entry containing this material will be disgualified.
-Posters must be constructed of poster board at least 11"x14" but not larger than 22"x28".
-PREMIUM CODE 15
+Any entry containing this material will be disqualified.